 - 1. Verify that the calibration cylinder contains an adequate supply of a fresh test sample. - 2.
-If necessary, set the correct flow rate with the bypass valve or flow adjust potentiometer. - 3.
-If you cannot set the correct flow rate, check the sample line for obstructions or kinks. - 4.
-If the calibration/response difficulties continue, replace the oxygen sensor as described later in this section. - 5.
-If the calibration/response difficulties continue, contact RKI Instruments, Inc., for further instruction.
+If a demand flow regulator calibration kit is used, use a different demand flow regulator to determine if the original one if functioning properly. - 3.
+If necessary, set the correct flow rate with the bypass valve or flow adjust potentiometer. - 4.
+If you cannot set the correct flow rate, check the sample line for obstructions or kinks. - 5.
+If the calibration/response difficulties continue, replace the sensor as described later in this section.

+6. If the calibration/response difficulties continue, contact RKI Instruments, Inc., for further instruction.

-Replacing Components of the Oxygen Sample-draw Detector
+Replacing Components of the Combustible Gas Sample-draw Detector

-This section includes procedures to replace the sensor, filter, and ferrules.
+This section includes procedures to replace the sensor, hydrophobic filter, and ferrules.

-Replacing the oxygen sensor
+Replacing the combustible gas sensor

-- 1. Turn off the controller. - 2.
-Turn off power to the controller. - 3.
-Open the housing door of the sample-draw detector. - 4.
-Unscrew and remove the two screws that secure the sensor retraining plate, then lift the plate, connector, and sensor out of the housing. - 5.
-Unplug the connector from the senor cable socket. - 6.
-Plug the socket of the replacement sensor into the connector. - 7.
-Place the sensor in the oxygen sensor cavity, then position the retaining plate on the two standoffs. - 8.
-Secure the retaining plate to the standoffs with the two screws you removed in step 4. - 9.
-Turn on power to the controller. - 10.
-Turn on the controller. - 11.
-Calibrate the replacement sensor as described in the "Calibration" section on page 17.
+- 1. Turn off the controller

+- 2. Turn off power to the controller.

+- 3. Open the housing door of the sample-draw detector.

+- 4. Unscrew and remove the two screws that secure the sensor retraining plate, then lift the plate, connector, and sensor out of the housing.

+- 5. Unplug the connector from the sensor.

+- 6. Verify that you are using the correct replacement sensor (NC-6240 is printed on the sensor), then plug the sensor into the connector.

+- 7. Place the sensor in the combustible gas sensor cavity, then position the retaining plate on the two standoffs.

+- 8. Secure the retaining plate to the standoffs with the two screws you removed in step 4.

+- 9. Close and latch the housing door.

+- 10. Turn on power to the controller.

+- 11. Turn on the controller.